npg70/galbreath-old/README.md

 ## Lineage of John Galbreath and Isobell Clark

 The parents of [John Galbreath](galbreath-john-abt-1710.md) who married Isobell Clark in 1732 is not clear.
 Public sources seem to think there were TWO John Galbreath and Isobell Clarks, although I can't find any evidence of such.
 Of the 15 (!) children, only the last one John b.
-1760 seems to any records.
+1760 seems to have any records.

 ## Lineage of James Galbreath and Martha Galbreath